sharavsambuu/synthetic-equities/README.md

-    DONE Generate Monte Carlo paths and calculate probability of risk of ruining DONE Extract Probabilistic Sharpe Ratio from each simulation DONE Extract Deflated Sharpe Ratio from all simulation

-    Generate 1 and 2 sigma probability cones for some confidence threshold
+    DONE Generate Monte Carlo paths and calculate probability of risk of ruining DONE Extract Probabilistic Sharpe Ratio from each simulation DONE Extract Deflated Sharpe Ratio from all simulation DONE Generate 1 and 2 sigma probability cones for some confidence threshold

-    Implement Geometric Brownian Motion as baseline, 30minute timeframe from 1minute intrady

-    Implement Stochastic Volatility Models to tackle one of the shortcomings of GBM, allows to model time varying feature of volatility of the prices
+    Implement Geometric Brownian Motion as baseline, 30minute timeframe from 1minute intrady Implement Stochastic Volatility Models to tackle one of the shortcomings of GBM, allows to model time varying feature of volatility of the prices
         - implement Heston
         - implement SABR
     Implement Jump Diffusion Model for modelling sudden events and news
         - Merton Jump Diffusion
         - Kou Jump Diffusion

-    Generate backtestable multiple scenarios from selected models

-    Implement simple trading rule based on RSI or other indicators
+    Generate backtestable multiple scenarios from selected models Implement simple trading rule based on RSI or other indicators
         - backtest on multiple MC paths
         - Extract PSR, DSR, SR metrics from MC paths